We all want to earn more money at work.

 How to ask for a raise when underpaid?

-Being underpaid is something many people have to deal with.
+Being underpaid is something many workers have to deal with.

 But a simple request asking for a larger salary can do the trick to earning what you are worth.